The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Model, results and background

+\begin{remark}[Three conditions] {\rm Conjecture \ref{thm:zoom2} provides a sharp asymptotics up to second order.
+In Section \ref{conds} we prove that this conjecture is true subject to \emph{three conditions} related to the \emph{microscopic} fluctuations of the surface of the critical droplet.
+It turns out that these fluctuations are related to a microscopic model that we call the \emph{parabolic interface model} (PIM), consisting of a sequence of interacting downward parabolas arranged in linear order and pinned at both ends of the sequence.
+We analyse this model and settle the three conditions in \cite{dHJKP3}.} \end{remark}

-Theorem~\ref{thm:zoom2} provides a full description of the fluctuations of the surface of the critical droplet in the Widom-Rowlinson model in the metastable regime \eqref{metaregalt}.
-It makes fully precise and rigorous the heuristic arguments for capillary waves that are put forward in Stillinger and Weeks~\cite{SW*}.
-In the proof of Theorem~\ref{thm:zoom2} in Sections~\ref{app:geometry}--\ref{proofmoddev} we will see that the boundary points are given by \eqref{Zimdef}, with $(B_t)_{t \in [0,2\pi]}$ the mean-centred Brownian bridge, $\mathcal{T}$ the Poisson point process on $[0,2\pi]$ with intensity $2\pi G_\kappa\beta^{1/3}$ tilted via the probability measure in \eqref{tiltedproba}, and $|m| = O(\beta^{-1/6})$ (which is negligible).
-We will also see that the effect of centring of the droplet is that the discrete Fourier coefficients defined in \eqref{dicrfoucoeff1} are asymptotically vanishing.
+\begin{remark}[Metastability] {\rm As shown in \cite{dHJKP1}, Conjecture~\ref{thm:zoom2} also provides a detailed description of the \emph{mesoscopic} fluctuations of the surface of the critical droplet in the Widom-Rowlinson model in the \emph{metastable regime} \eqref{metaregalt}, in terms of a certain constrained Brownian bridge and quantifies the cost of moderate deviations for the surface free energy of droplets, and makes rigorous the heuristic arguments for capillary waves put forward in Stillinger and Weeks~\cite{SW*}.} \end{remark}